Mayumi Enoki’s work explores hidden phenomena in our day-to-day activities.

 She worked as an associate professor and a lecturer in graphic design and printmaking at art universities in 1993-2010.

 Enoki has exhibited in Japan and overseas since 1985.
-Her exhibition highlights include, the Megalo Intaglio Online Exhibition 2020, the Nishieda Foundation Support Emerging Curators and Artists Program two persons show 2019, the Yozo Hamaguchi 100th Anniversary International Print Competition and Exhibition 2009.
+Her exhibition highlights include, the Megalo Intaglio Online Exhibition 2020 and 2021, Grant for the Nishieda Foundation Support Emerging Curators and Artists Program two persons show 2019, the Yozo Hamaguchi 100th Anniversary International Print Competition and Exhibition 2009.

 She participated in the London Summer Intensive residency program in Slade School of Fine Art / Camden Arts Center 2017 and showcased the London Summer Intensive Showcase, Camden Arts Centre 2017.